endor/karhu/ARTICLE.md

 ### Authentication

-Most applications, just like our example application, want security by making the user log in before allowing the usage of the application.
-Since HTTP is stateless, we need to resend the authentication with every request, so we need to save some kind of a token when first logging in and then use that for everything thereafter.
-The way I chose to do that was to save a token in the locale storage once the user had logged in successfully and send that token as a header attached to the XMLHttpRequest.
+Most applications, including ours, add basic security by making the user log in before using the application.
+Since HTTP is stateless, we need to resend the authentication with every request.
+We can accomplish this by saving a token when first logging in and then using that for every request thereafter.
+The way I chose to do that was to save a token in local storage once the user had logged in successfully and send that token as a header attached to the XMLHttpRequest.
 The code to do this looks similar to the following.
 It is stashed in a backend model which is used by the helpers I mentioned earlier:

     this.get = function(url, data, success, error) {
       sendRequest('get', url, data, success, error);